greatghoul/basecamp3-powerpacks/hide-todos/README.md

 ## Description

-Add a function to hide all todos in basecamp todolist, so you can sort the todo list conveniently.
+Add a function to hide all todos in basecamp todolist page, so you can sort the todolists conveniently.

 ## Features